 The sharpest aperture depends on the lens.
 This is usually calculated by taking the largest aperture and then setting your lens two to three F-stop values to the right.
 For example, in a lens with a max. aperture of F4, this would be between f/8 and f/11 → f/4, f/5.6, f/8,f/11, f/16…

 The best aperture in low light is the widest aperture on your lens, that is, from f/1.4 to f/4.

 The best aperture in street photography depends on the scene, but it generally ranges from f/2.8 to f/8 depending on the moving subjects.

 Beyond reading the theory and checking the aperture examples, the best way to really understand what is aperture in photography is by practicing.

-Practice shooting scenes with different light and different aperture values, and zoom in the images later to see how the exposure and the depth of field change, the two main effects of aperture in photography.
+Practice shooting scenes with different light and different aperture values, and zoom in on the images later to see how the exposure and the depth of field change, the two main effects of aperture in photography.

-To complete your understanding of aperture and exposure, I suggest checking our articles about the other two basics in photography:
+To complete your understanding of aperture and exposure, I suggest checking out our articles about the other two basics in photography:

 You also need to understand the following concepts: